RMax2015/forGL/README.md

 ## **LINKS to Haxe US Summit 2019 Videos**
 https://community.haxe.org/t/haxe-us-summit-2019-video-links-all-3-days/1727

-See Haxe.org for more details about US Summit.
+See Haxe.org for more details about US Summit 2019.